-In addition to the impacts from new accounting pronouncements included above, see "Part II, Item 8.
+See "Part II, Item 8.
 Financial Statements and Supplementary Data, Note 2.
-Summary of Significant Accounting Policies (v) and (w)" to the consolidated financial statements for the year ended December 31, 2019, included in this Annual Report on Form 10-K for a complete discussion of recent accounting pronouncements adopted and not adopted.
+Summary of Significant Accounting Policies (v) and (w)" to the consolidated financial statements for the year ended December 31, 2020, included in this Annual Report on Form 10-K for a complete discussion of recent accounting pronouncements adopted and not adopted.